 Witness (Şahit) is a video-installation that consists of four films that were recorded in different regions across Germany.

-In it the artist shows to us the living conditions of four protagonists (A Turk, two Kurds and an Armenian) who share their profession, that of a kebab worker, but aside from that lead very different lives.
+In it the artist shows to us the living conditions of four protagonists (two Turks, an Armenian and a Kurd) who share their profession, that of a kebab worker, but aside from that lead very different lives.

 The work takes its inspiration from the case of the NSU-murders, in which two neo-Nazis drove around Germany over the span of six years, and in a way that appears arbitrary, assassinated nine different people, mostly immigrants working as kebab workers or green grocers.